1300 361 646

 Bed bugs are parasitic creepy crawlies that feed on human blood and can leave unwary slumberers with rashes and blisters after a good night’s gnawing.
 We thought we’d just about gotten rid of them in the mid-20th century thanks to more efficient pesticides and cleanliness habits, but they’re slowly and surely swarming back across the globe, although nobody’s quite sure why.

-Whilst bed bugs are often found at home, hotel chains and motels can sometimes have their entire operations shut down due to bed bug infestations; resulting in wide spread financial loss.
-If you’ve unfortunately diagnosed bed bugs in your room, here’s some quick tips on what to do next.
+Whilst bed bugs are often found at home, hotel chains and motels can sometimes have their entire operations shut down due to bed bug infestations; resulting in widespread financial loss.
+If you’ve unfortunately diagnosed bed bugs in your room, here are some quick tips on what to do next.

 How to Get Rid of Bed Bugs in Australia: